-According to recent statistics a higher proportion of the working-age population in Chorley are qualified to NVQ level 4 or higher than the region as a whole.
+According to recent statistics a higher proportion of the working-age population in Chorley, Preston and South Ribble are qualified to NVQ level 4 or higher than the region as a whole and Great Britain (39.3%).
+Preston's figure has increased above the regional average for the current monitoring year for the first time in 3 consecutive years.